 2) Install new crush sleeve onto pinion.
 Lube pinion bearings.
 Install pinion into the axle housing.
 Install the outer bearing into pinion using bearing installer.
 Hold the pinion in position from inside housing while driving bearing onto pinion.
 Install the pinion oil seal.

-3) Install ring gear squarely into the diff. case.
-Tighten ring gear bolts evenly and aternately to specs. (listed below).
+3) Install ring gear squarely into the differential case.
+Tighten ring gear bolts evenly and alternately to specifications (listed below).
 Ring gear bolts are left hand thread.

 4) Lube ring gear and side gears with gear oil.
 Install left and right side gears and thrust washers into case as marked in disassembly.
-Install one spider gear into side gears and rotate untill spiders are exactly oposite and rotate into place.
+Install one spider gear into side gears and rotate until spiders are exactly opposite and rotate into place.